kiike/pbns/README.md

 pushes (such as from chat messages) to D-Bus so that they show up via your regular notifications daemon.

-Click the following screenshot to view a video of PBNS in action.

 ![screencast](https://github.com/kiike/pbns/blob/readme-assets/readme-assets/demo.gif?raw=true)

 # Features